Giovanni Arpino: Life

-Born in Pula-Croatia to Piedmontese parents, Arpino moved to Bra in the Province of Cuneo.
-Here he married Caterina Brero before moving to Turin, where he would remain for the rest of his life.
+Born in Pula, Croatia to Piedmontese parents, Arpino moved to Bra in the Province of Cuneo.
+Here he married Caterina Brero before moving to Turin, where he remained for the rest of his life.

-He graduated in 1951 with a thesis on the Russian poet Sergei Yesenin and the following year made his literary debut with the novel Sei stato felice, Giovanni, published by Einaudi.
+He graduated in 1951 with a thesis on the Russian poet Sergei Yesenin.
+The following year he made his literary debut with the novel Sei stato felice, Giovanni (1952), published by Einaudi.

-He took up sports journalism, writing for the daily papers La Stampa and Il Giornale; together with Gianni Brera at the La Gazzetta dello Sport he brought a new literary quality to Italian writing on sport.
+Arpino took up sports journalism, writing for the daily papers La Stampa and Il Giornale.
+Together with Gianni Brera at the La Gazzetta dello Sport, he brought a new literary quality to Italian writing on sport.
 His most important work in this line was the 1977 football novel Azzurro tenebra.
-In Italy he got to know the Argentinian writer and fellow sports enthusiast Osvaldo Soriano.
+In Italy, he got to know the Argentinian writer and fellow sports enthusiast Osvaldo Soriano.

-Arpino also wrote plays, short stories, epigrams and stories for children.
+Arpino also wrote plays, short stories, epigrams, and stories for children.

-He won the Strega Prize in 1964 with L'ombra delle colline, the Premio Campiello of 1972 with Randagio è l'eroe and the 1980 SuperCampiello with Il fratello italiano.
+He won the Strega Prize in 1964 with L'ombra delle colline, was selected for the Premio Campiello of 1972 with Randagio è l'eroe, and won the 1980 SuperCampiello with Il fratello italiano.
 His novels are characterised by a dry and ironic style.

-His novel Un delitto d'onore became Pietro Germi’s highly regarded 1962 comedy Divorce, Italian Style, with Marcello Mastroianni.
+His novel Un delitto d'onore was adapted for film as Pietro Germi's highly regarded 1962 comedy Divorce, Italian Style, starring Marcello Mastroianni.